Uploaded image for project: 'OpenShift Bugs'

 Actual results:

-Customer sees that vsphere-problem-detector is complaining about permissions at the vSphere cluster level, when their VMs are being created in a Resource Pool.
+vsphere-problem-detector is complaining about permissions not being at the vSphere cluster level, when their VMs are being created in a Resource Pool.

 Expected results:

-As the VMs are created in a Resource Pool, it should not report misconfiguration.
+As the VMs are created in a Resource Pool, it should not report a misconfiguration according to the documentation.

 Additional info:

-We see that the vsphere-problem-detector message has different nodes each time it runs, don't know if it could be relevant while checking this, so writing it down just in case.
+- It is observed that vsphere-problem-detector message reports different nodes each time it runs, writing it down just in case it could be relevant:

 rhn-support-tdomingu Tomas Dominguez